sylviasullivan/ice-microp-rad/README.md

 # ICON_vis
+This repository contains a variety of python scripts to visualize, regrid, and analyze ICON model output from a limited-area domain simulation.
+Scripts are grouped into those that visualize the domain, dynamical fields, ice / cloud hydrometeor fields, cloud optics values, radiative values, and trajectories.
+There are also remapping and utility directories.

 *fig2_reproduced.py* - reproduce Figure 2 of Lee et al. ACP doi: 10.5194/acp-19-11803-2019, i.e. qv, qi, temperature, potential temperature, and zonal wind profiles from StratoClim Flight 7 versus the model